Staten Island: 18th century and the American Revolution

-Sir William Howe established his headquarters at the Rose and Crown Tavern at New Dorp Lane and Richmond Road prior to the invasions of Long Island and Manhattan.
+Sir William Howe established his headquarters at the Rose and Crown Tavern at New Dorp Lane and Richmond Road before the invasions of Long Island and Manhattan.

 Most Staten Islanders were solidly supportive of the Crown, and the island played a significant role in the American Revolutionary War.
 General George Washington once called Islanders "our most inveterate enemies".
 As support of independence spread throughout the colonies, residents of the island were so uninterested that no representatives were sent to the First Continental Congress, the only county in New York to not send anyone.
-This had economic repercussions in the months up through 1776, when New Jersey towns such as Elizabethport, Woodbridge, and Dover instituted boycotts on doing business with islanders.
+This had economic repercussions through 1776, when New Jersey towns such as Elizabethport, Woodbridge, and Dover instituted boycotts of islanders.

 On March 17, 1776, the British garrison in Boston under Sir William Howe evacuated the city and sailed for Halifax, Nova Scotia.
 From Halifax, Howe prepared to attack New York City, which then consisted entirely of the southern end of Manhattan Island.
 General George Washington led the entire Continental Army to New York City in anticipation of Howe's attack.
 Howe used the strategic location of Staten Island as a staging ground for the invasion.
 Over 140 British ships arrived over the summer of 1776 and anchored off the shores of Staten Island at the entrance to New York Harbor.
 Onboard them were approximately 30,000 British and Hessian troops.
 Howe established his headquarters in New Dorp at the Rose and Crown Tavern, near the junction of present New Dorp Lane and Richmond Road.
-There the representatives of the British government reportedly received their first notification of the Declaration of Independence.
+There, the representatives of the British government reportedly received their first notification of the Declaration of Independence.